marc-acm/myRailsApp/README.md

 Targeted Additional Features:

- - Sharing of Patients Info between Dentists who have work collaboration.
+ - Info sharing between dentists with collaborative work.
- - Patients to be able to access and view their medical records.
+ - Patients to be able to access and view their medical records with permission from their dentist.
  - Ability to set an Appointment.